Öznur Polat: Career

 In preparation for the 2023 European Curling Championships, the Turkish women's team played in two tour events.
 After a fourth-place finish at the Sundbyberg Open, the team advanced to the final of the WCT Tallinn Ladies Challenger where they lost to Evelīna Barone.
 At the Europeans in Aberdeen, the team did not replicate their success from 2022, instead finishing tied for last in the group with Czechia and Germany at 2–7.
 However, because their two victories came against these two teams, they finished eighth overall and earned qualification into the 2024 World Women's Curling Championship for a third straight year.
 In the new year, the team competed in the 2024 Cortina Curling Cup where they defeated higher ranked teams such as Stefania Constantini, Marianne Rørvik and Xenia Schwaller en route to claiming Turkey's first women's World Curling Tour event title.
 At the World Championship, the team had a slow start and never recovered, finishing with a 3–9 record and tenth place overall.
 Notability, the team gave Canada's Rachel Homan one of their toughest games of the event.
 With Turkey leading by one in the tenth, Homan needed a precise runback for the victory, which she made.

 In 2015, Polat represented Turkey at the 2015 World Mixed Doubles Curling Championship with partner Kadir Çakır.
 After splitting their opening six games with three wins and three losses, the pair lost their final three round robin games.
 This placed them eighth in their pool with a 3–6 record, and twenty-second overall in the thirty team event.
 She has also competed in three World Mixed Curling Championship's in 2016, 2018 and 2019.
 Her best finish at the event came in 2018, where she skipped the Turkish team of Bilal Ömer Çakır, Oğuzhan Karakurt and Semiha Konuksever to a 6–2 round robin record, enough to qualify for the playoff round.
 They then stole a victory against Denmark in the qualification game before dropping the semifinal to Russia, the eventual bronze medalists from the event.

 Personal life

-Polat is employed as a teacher.
+Polat is employed as a physical education and sports teacher.
 She attended Atatürk University.